Category : Uncategorized

 Approximately 750,000 people in the UK have Dementia.
 It is an illness that doesn’t just affect the person, but also their family and friends.

-We’re helping people every day – across all parts of England and Wales – to cope with the various challenges that come with dementia and memory loss.
+We’re helping people every day – across all parts of Wolverhampton, Dudley, Staffordshire, Shropshire, Shrewsbury, Birmingham, Telford and beyond – to cope with the various challenges that come with dementia and memory loss.
 With hundreds of different strains of this sometimes-debilitating condition, and many different stages, one of our handpicked carers will maintain your loved one’s everyday routines and can ease the strain on your family – offering an alternative to care homes.

 Call us today to find out more about our dementia care services and the many flexible options for care at home.